Salish Kootenai College

 - Online graph is given for data collection.

-- Students can load additional data to the map and also download data tables from interactive map related to current and future stream temperatures that impact fish.
+- Students can load additional data to the map and also download data tables related to current and future stream temperatures that impact fish.

-- Teachers should provide additional guidance of the ArcGIS tool given that some students may find in complex.
+- Teachers should provide additional guidance of the ArcGIS tool given that some students may find it complex.

 - Teachers may also want to add additional sense-making questions in addition to the projection goal.

 - This lab includes background information for students on the important variables that they are studying.